Cirkit Designer Logo

 1. Module Not Responding to AT Commands

-• Check the UART connections (TXD and RXD) and ensure they are not swapped.
+• Check the UART connections and baud rate settings.

-• Verify that the SIM card is properly inserted and has an active plan.
+• Check if the SIM card is active and has sufficient balance.

 3. SMS Not Sending

-• Ensure the recipient's phone number is in the correct format (e.g., with country code).
+• Verify the recipient's phone number format (e.g., include country code).

-• Check the power supply and ensure it can handle peak current demands (up to 2A).
+• Check if the power supply can handle the module's peak current.

-• Add a capacitor (e.g., 100µF) near the VCC pin to stabilize the power supply.
+• Add a capacitor near the VCC pin to stabilize the voltage.

 FAQs

-Q: What is the maximum baud rate supported?
+Q: What is the maximum length of an SMS?